igorwojda/android-showcase/README.md

 ### Data flow

-Below diagram presents application data flow when a user interacts with `album list screen`:
+The below diagram presents application data flow when a user interacts with the `album list screen`:

 ![app_data_flow](https://github.com/igorwojda/android-showcase/blob/main/misc/image/app_data_flow.png?raw=true)

 ## Dependency management

-Gradle [versions catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) is used as a centralized dependency management -third-party dependency coordinates (group, artifact, version) are shared across all modules (gradle projects and gradle subprojects).
+Gradle [versions catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) is used as a centralized dependency management -third-party dependency coordinates (group, artifact, version) is shared across all modules (Gradle projects and subprojects).

 All of the dependencies are stored in the [libs.versions.toml](./gradle/libs.versions.toml) file (default location).

 The [TOML](https://toml.io/en/) file consists of 4 major sections:

-- `[versions]` - declare versions which can be referenced by dependencies
+- `[versions]` - declare versions that can be referenced by dependencies
 - `[libraries]` - declare the aliases to library coordinates
 - `[bundles]` - declare dependency bundles (groups)
 - `[libraries]` - declare the aliases to Gradle plugin coordinates

-Each feature module depends on the `feature_base` module, so dependencies are shared without need to add them explicitly in each feature module.
+Each feature module depends on the `feature_base` module, so dependencies are shared without the need to add them explicitly in each feature module.

 ## CI pipeline